difference between open and closed circulatory system

 In a closed circulatory system, the blood is enclosed within blood vessels.
 This type of circulatory system is found in vertebrates, including humans.
 In a closed circulatory system, the heart pumps the blood into a network of blood vessels, which reach every part of the body.

-See also difference between c and c plus plus
+See also difference between financial management and accounting

 Unlike an open circulatory system, the blood flow in a closed circulatory system is faster and more efficient.
 The blood vessels ensure that the blood reaches every part of the body, providing oxygen and nutrients to the cells and removing waste products.